pcesarperez/Modding-never-changes/Modding never changes.md

 ![Fallout 3 white dots](Images/Fallout%203%20white%20dots.png)

-Well, in mathematics the straight line may be the shortest path between two points, but in real life, and specially in the Capital Wasteland, it usually is the shortest path between you and a Darwin-cleansing-style death.
+Well, in mathematics the straight line may be the shortest path between two points, but in real life, and specially in the Capital Wasteland, it usually is the shortest path between you and a suitable [Darwin Awards](http://www.darwinawards.com/) death.
 So, let's remove the goddamn dots with [_No more dots_](http://www.nexusmods.com/fallout3/mods/15918/?).

 1. Download the mod with NMM.
 2. Activate it by double-clicking.